 Currently, the department has 10 faculty members.
 The department has an intake of 60 undergraduate students.
 The B.Tech.
-(Biotechnology) programme has recently been accredited by NBA for 3 years.
+(Biotechnology) programme is NBA accredited.
 Research interest of the department are Biomaterials, Immunology, Bioprocess technology, Enzyme technology, Plant Biotechnology, Bioinformatics, Genome Infomatics, Biomechanics, Stem Cell Biology, Geonomics and Proteomics, Tissue culture and Drug Design.
 The department has sponsored projects amounting to nearly 3 crores from various agencies including ICMR, SERB, DBT and CSIR, and has developed modern research facility and infrastructure to support the teaching and research activities.